 This post contains affiliate links.
 Please read our disclosure policy.

-Flakey, buttery, and hearty, these whole grain biscuits are a recipe you’ll want to keep in rotation!
+Flaky, buttery, and hearty, these homemade biscuits with freshly milled flour are a recipe you’ll want to keep in rotation!
 Serve them with homemade gravy, eggs, or butter and jam for an easy and delicious breakfast.

 Breakfast might just be my favorite time of the day.